 - Job and career satisfaction rises among males, but women’s satisfaction levels are stagnating

-- Females perceive more barriers to growth than males—parenting, work/life balance, lack of training and opportunities, company culture and pay are all greater hurdles.
+- Females perceive more barriers to growth than males—parenting, work/life balance, lack of training and opportunities, company culture, and pay are all greater hurdles.

-WIRe says that results of the study suggest that “women need to be approached early in their career to assist in mapping their path with goals, training plans, and leadership associations.
+WIRe says that the results of the study suggest that “women need to be approached early in their career to assist in mapping their path with goals, training plans, and leadership associations.
 Companies need to continue to focus on the needs of current and future parents (both mothers and fathers) with benefits like flexible hours, support groups, and partnerships with local childcare providers.
-Most importantly, in order to drive meaningful change, companies need to start treating diversity as a business performance metric.”
+Most importantly, to drive meaningful change, companies need to start treating diversity as a business performance metric.”

 The issue of gender equality in the workplace is not specific to the market research industry, and all companies should keep this concept in mind when setting strategic goals.
 We’re glad to see this new data come to light—our industry needs to show interest in this issue, and it’s good to see its efforts to improve.